-HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS MTW Public Housing Madison may be disposed from the Public Housing Program this year, wait lists are currently closed.
-MTW Housing Choice Voucher There are no anticipated issues with leasing in the HCV program.
+HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS MTW Public Housing There are no anticipated issues with leasing the remaining 15 units of public housing at Arapahoe.
+MTW Housing Choice Voucher With the disposition of Madison, households will receive tenant protection vouchers, which will increase the number of households served in this program, while decreasing the number in public housing.
 Local, Non-Traditional There are no anticipated issues with leasing the local, non-traditional units.